 There are thousands of options available for people with eczema, but exactly how to treat eczema properly depends entirely on your skin, genetics, environmental factors, and luck.
 So far, the best treatments involve hydrating the skin with topical creams or unguents, anti-inflammatories, and avoiding triggers.

 Home remedies for eczema can leave a lot to be desired, especially in severe cases.
-Mild soap can help some, bleach baths are unpleasant but can relieve some symptoms.

 If you are reading this article, you might be reaching the point where you have tried everything else and need more options.
 You have probably heard of CBD.
 The hype might have brought you here, or maybe you have used it and want to know more.
 There are lots of reasons, but here we are going to discuss the use of cannabidiol (CBD) and find out how to treat eczema with it.

 CBD is undergoing something of an explosion of popularity at the moment.
 The legalization of cannabis products in some parts of the developed world have lead scientists and users alike to the promise of using these highly tolerable and apparently safe drugs for treating a wide range of conditions.

 The users got there first, however, and the evidence remains slim.
 There are literally hundreds of testimonies on the internet from people who have used CBD to cure this or treat that, but it cannot be trusted.

 Commercial, financial, and personal goals are hard to spot sometimes, so how do you know if what they are saying is reliable or not?